Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 There is nothing like the disappointment on your tadpoles' faces when they get excited for a ride, only to discover that they do not quite measure up to the height requirement.
 Familiarize yourself with the Disney World Rider Switch service and attraction height requirements before you visit.

 If you do have smaller tadpoles, take advantage of Rider Switch.
-One adult can watch the baby while other family members ride, then the baby watcher can take a turn without waiting in line and can bring a guest with them.
+One adult can watch the baby while other family members ride.
+The baby watcher can then take a turn without waiting in line and bring a guest with them.
 That means older siblings just might get to ride a second time!

 Height can be more important than age in deciding when to make that first visit.
 You do not want to miss out on any must-do rides.
 But if you have multiple children, you likely have kids of various heights.
-We discovered that there are a decent number of rides that had a minimum height requirement of 44 inches, but only two that are more than that (48 inches for Rock 'n' Roller Coaster and TRON Lightcycle Run).
-And, of course, Disney World has many rides without any height requirement at all.
+We found that a decent number of rides have a minimum height requirement of 44 inches, but only two exceed it (48 inches for Rock 'n' Roller Coaster Starring Aerosmith and TRON Lightcycle Run).
+Keep in mind, Rock 'n' Roller Coaster will be getting a new The Muppets theme soon!
+Your last day to ride is March 1, 2026.

 Have a baby tadpole in the family?
 Then be sure to bring along your baby carrier!
-Attractions with no height requirement or that are labeled appropriate for preschoolers are perfect for wearing your baby while riding the attraction.
+Attractions with no height requirement or labeled as appropriate for preschoolers are perfect for wearing your baby while riding.

 Consider Taking the Kids Out of School for a Visit

 We wanted to visit during a less busy time of year, so we chose the week after Thanksgiving.
-It's a great week to visit due to fewer crowds and all the festive Christmas decorations and activities.
+It's a great week to visit, with fewer crowds and festive Christmas decorations and activities.
 Our children, of course, missed school for the week.
-Here are some considerations before you decide to take kids out of school (this a judgment-free space!).
+Here are some considerations before you decide to take kids out of school (this is a judgment-free space!).

-While we know some parents and teachers aren't advocates of taking kids out of school for vacation, we find that it's worth it.
-Crowds AND prices are typically much lower when kids aren't on break, leading to a much more enjoyable experience.
+Crowds and prices are typically much lower when kids aren't on break.
 Our kids learned a ton during their trip!
 If, however, you have an older kiddo or a particularly studious froglet who doesn't want to deal with a mountain of makeup work, it may not be the right decision for your family.

 Help Keep Tabs on the Kids with Ear Hats, Costumes or Matching Clothes

 We see many families wear matching Disney shirts or color schemes each day.
 It makes it easier to scan the area for "the shirt of the day."
-Plus your kids can feel like they are part of a toadally cool Disney family.
+Plus, your kids can feel like they are part of a totally cool Disney family.
 Note: We cannot guarantee your child will feel the same way we do about matching clothing being cool.

 Tadpoles under 14 can dress in costumes at Disney World for extra fun!